Let Us Diagnose Your Knee Pain

 - Locking, grinding, stiffness or buckling

-Speak with a skilled orthopedic doctor at UPMC if you have ongoing knee pain, or if pain in your knee is making daily activities difficult.
+Speak with a skilled orthopaedic doctor at UPMC if you have ongoing knee pain, or if pain in your knee is making daily activities difficult.

 You should get immediate medical care if you have these knee pain symptoms: